-The outbreak was declared on 6th October, 2017 after laboratory confirmation of two cases from Mazyopa area in Chipata sub-district, who reported to the Chipata Level One Hospital with acute watery diarrhoea on 4th October, 2017.
+The outbreak was declared on 6th October, 2017 after two laboratory confirmed cases were recorded from Chipata from suspected cases who reported to the clinic with acute watery diarrhoea on 4th October, 2017.
 Kanyama reported the first suspected case of cholera on 8th October, 2017.
 The patient was a 3 month old baby who was brought in dead after a bought of diarrhoea.
 The rapid diagnostic test (RDT) was positive from a rectal swab specimen.